marcusRB/marcusrb.github.io/content/en/courses/_index.md

 ---
-title: Cursos y formación en remoto
+title: Online courses and trainer programs
 layout: docs  # Do not modify.
-description: En esta sección se publicarán los diferentes formatos de cursos y tutoriales, de rutas de aprendizajes de la plataforma de Google Marketing, Data Science, Data y Business Analytics, Data Visualization.
+description: In this section the different formats of courses and tutorials will be published, of learning paths of the Google Marketing platform, Data Science, Data and Business Analytics, Data Visualization.

 # Optional header image (relative to `static/img/` folder).